minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Results <results>

 == Effectiveness of Contributions
-One of the hypothesis stated in @hypothesis is that the effect of pro and anti-environmental nebzwcampaign contributions,if statistically significant, would be minimal.
+One of the hypotheses stated in @hypothesis is that the effect of pro and anti-environmental campaign contributions, if statistically significant, would be minimal.
 As visible from the regression outputs in the appendix, this was not the case.
 From using control variables to state and year fixed effects in the LPM with all representatives, the campaign contributions from environmental sources and non environmental sources were highly significant.

-// LPM all representatives with control variables & log transformed For the most generous LPM shown in @lpm including control variables showed that when increasing the pro-environmental contribution to representatives by 1000 USD, the probability of the representative voting pro-environmentally increases by 0.007214 percent on average, ceteris paribus.
-In return, when increasing anti-environmental contribution by 1000 USD, the probability of a representative voting pro-environmentally decreases by an average of 0.0006 percent, holding all else constant.
-Both of these coefficients are significant on a 0 level.
-Given that the contributions from both anti and pro-environment are highly skewed, I applied a logistical transformation on the contribution variables, and found that although the adjusted $R^2$ increases from 0.91 to 0.92 and the effect of the anti-environmental contribution variable increases to -0.0121 ceteris paribus and with the same significance level, the sigifnicance of the pro-environmental contribution variaable is est. to be an average of 0.011, ceteris paribus, but the significance level of the estimator decreases.
+// LPM all representatives with control variables & log transformed The most generous LPM shown in as the first model in @main_models, which includes only control variables shows that when increasing the pro-environmental contribution to representatives by 1000 USD, the probability of the representative voting pro-environmentally increases by 0.7214 percent on average, ceteris paribus.
+In return, when increasing anti-environmental contribution by 1000 USD, the probability of a representative voting pro-environmentally decreases by an average of 0.06 percent, holding all else constant.
+Both of these coefficients are highly significant.
+Given that the contributions from both anti and pro-environment are highly skewed, I applied a logistical transformation on the contribution variables, and found that the effect of the anti-environmental contribution variable increases to -0.015 ceteris paribus and the sigifnicance of the pro-environmental contribution variable is est. to be an average of 0.027 ceteris paribus, on the same significance level.
+See @lpm-log-trafo for these results.

 // contribution dummy
-When including the dummy variables of pro- or anti- environmental contributions leading up the each vote, the results show no significance in the most general linear regression with control variables.
-Only when including party and state and year fixed effects does the anti-environmental dummy show statistical significance on a 0.05 level.
-For the state and year fixed effects model, the interpretation is as follows: A representative receiving anti-environmental contributions decreases their probability of voting pro-environmentally by 2.6 percent, and for each additional 1000 USD, the proabability of a pro-environmental vote decreases further by 0.05 percent, ceteris paribus.
+When including the dummy variables of pro- or anti- environmental contributions leading up to each vote, the results show no significance in the most general linear regression with control variables.
+Only when including state and year fixed effects does the anti-environmental dummy show statistical significance on a 0.05 level.
+For the state and year fixed effects model, the interpretation is as follows: A representative receiving anti-environmental contributions decreases their probability of voting pro-environmentally by 2.6 percent on average, and for each additional 1000 USD, the proabability of a pro-environmental vote decreases further by 0.05 percent, ceteris paribus.

 // fixed effects
-When fixing the LPM model by US state and year, the adjusted $R^2$ stays at 0.91 and the contribution coefficients remain highly significant with a 1000 USD increase in pro-environmental contribution increasing the probability of a pro-environmental vote by 0.00698 percent and a 1000 USD increase in anti-environmental contribution decreasing the probability of a pro-environmental vote by 0.00048 percent.
-Only when applying legislator and year fixed effects does the significance of the pro-environmental contributions decrease to a 0.01 level, with a 1000 USD increase in pro-environmental contribution increasing the probability of a pro-environmental vote by 0.00361 percent on average, ceteris paribus.
-The anti-environmental contribution coefficient, however is not significant at all, yet the predictors are very good in explaining variations in the dependent variable, with an adjusted $R^2$ of 0.953.
+As shown in @main_models, when fixing the LPM model by US state and year, the contribution coefficients remain highly significant with a 1000 USD increase in pro-environmental contribution increasing the probability of a pro-environmental vote by 0.7 percent and a 1000 USD increase in anti-environmental contribution decreasing the probability of a pro-environmental vote by 0.05 percent.
+When applying individual (legislator) and year fixed effects, a 1000 USD increase in pro-environmental contribution increase the probability of a pro-environmental vote by 0.4 percent on average, ceteris paribus.
+The anti-environmental contribution coefficient, however is not significant at all.

 #figure(
   image("figures/lpm_main.png", width: 100%),